On this page:

 Other view options you can enable include the plot points on the graph line or adapting the scale of the y-axis unit based on the values in the graph, as in the following screenshot:

-To remove metrics from the graph, click the x icon that appears at the right or click the Clear button at the top of the metric browser to remove all metrics.
+To remove metrics from the graph, click the x icon that appears at the right or click Clear at the top of the metric browser to remove all metrics.

 Metric Data Point Details